-Last summer we explored the exciting world of experimental image making, using processes that are easy to follow at home, with a minimum of specialist photography materials and equipment.
+Over the last two summers we have been exploring the exciting world of experimental image making, using processes that are easy to follow at home, with a minimum of specialist photography materials and equipment.

-We invited participants to follow the processes and techniques outlined below and send results to publish in our Summer School Gallery.
+In 2020 we invited participants to a series of Online Workshops and presented the processes and techniques outlined below.
+We published their results in our Summer School Gallery.

-It's not too late to have a try - see below for an outline of all the processes we featured and follow the links for details, downloadable information and video tutorials.
+It's not too late to have a try - see below for all the processes we featured and follow the links for details, downloadable information and video tutorials.
 The presentations and demonstrations from the Online Workshops are also available for anyone who missed them!